holidaycheck/tech-blog/_posts/2018-01-01-testing-code-that-isnt-there-yet.md

    then build your app from the very top to that point.
 This way you will end up with an application that has the minimum code required, as you will want to get to that `return` step ASAP (this and writing a minimum code that passes the tests and does nothing more).

  - **learn how to use your tool before you start using it** - discover how APIs of given modules / classes you will use look like.
-Not knowing this also slows you down and make you lean towards writing code, and not test, first.<br>
+Not knowing this will slow you down and make you lean towards writing code, and not test, first.<br>
    OK, to be fair.
 If you really would like to try it out, do it, write a code, make sure it works, but then delete it and start by writing tests.
 You might end up with less code (most of the time),